Declan444/theshop/README.md

 - CRUD capability for Admin
 - Ability for admin to add images, weekly bargains etc. Access to edit all aspects of the site.
 - User authentication and profile management
+- Loyalty points for all purchases
+- Ease to understand and find products in the site

 ### Target Audience